Music and Technology Associate Degree: Guitar Concentration

 Associate of Applied Science in Music and Technology: Guitar Concentration

-The Music and Technology Associate Degree: Guitar Concentration offers the intermediate guitar student a fully immersive, nonstop music atmosphere.
+This guitar degree, the Music and Technology Associate Degree: Guitar Concentration, offers the intermediate guitar student a fully immersive, nonstop music atmosphere.

-The Music and Technology Degree caters to the modern musician who, in order to thrive in today’s competitive music business, wants to develop both their technical skill on an instrument, and acquire an in-depth understanding of the writing, recording, mixing, and mastering process.
+The Music and Technology Degree caters to the modern musician who, in order to thrive in today’s competitive music business and the music industry, wants to develop both their technical skill on an instrument and acquire an in-depth understanding of the writing, recording, mixing, and mastering process.

-If you’re looking to push your musical and technical skills to the next level through specially designed courses and rigorous curriculum, then the Music and Technology Associate Degree: Guitar Concentration is perfect for you.
+If you’re looking to push your musical and technical skills to the next level through specially designed guitar degree courses and a rigorous curriculum, then the Music and Technology Associate Degree: Guitar Concentration is perfect for you.

-AIMM offers guitarists the best tips, techniques, and insider information that your favorite professional guitarists use.
+AIMM offers guitarists the best tips, techniques, and insider information that your favorite professional guitarists and famous musicians use.

 You will not only graduate from AIMM with an Associate Degree in Music and Technology, but it is our goal that you will also have put together an impressive portfolio of your work and musical abilities.

-Your experience and diverse portfolio of skills will make you a prime candidate for not only record labels, but also:
+Your hands-on experience and diverse portfolio of skills will make you a prime candidate for not only record labels but also for:

 - Movies